php-sap/php-sap.github.io/motivation.md

 2. The code in my project dealing with SAP remote function calls has to work for several [PHP modules](php-modules) and it still has to work, in case of a switch to a different way of communicating with SAP.
-3. Any in- and output of a SAP remote function call has to be defined as methods as a way of documentation.
+3. Any parameters of a SAP remote function call have to be defined as methods as a way of documenting the API of a SAP remote function call.
+As a result this documentation will be available via your editors autocomplete functionality.
 4. The configuration has to be as interchangeable as possible between the PHP modules.